toptal/picasso/docs/decisions/01-jest-snapshots-breaking-change.md

 ## Problem

 We release a new version of Picasso with changed jest snapshots, however, Picasso users don't need to take any actions to support those changes except updating snapshots.
-Do we want to treat this as breaking change?
+Do we want to treat this as a breaking change?

 ## Proposal